 Current Working Group Membership

-Molly Beestrum, Co-Chair, Research and Information Services
+Molly Beestrum, Research and Information Services

-Rebecca Flores, Co-Chair, Administration
+Rebecca Flores, Administration

-Joshua Elder, Research Assessment and Communications
+Christina Gattone, Research Assessment and Communication

 Kristi Holmes, Administration

-Mohammad Hosseini, Preventive Medicine
+Mohammad Hosseini, Feinberg School of Medicine, Department of Preventive Medicine

 Verónica Hoyo, NNLM-National Evaluation Center